input-output-hk/essential-cardano-content/content/development-update/weekly-development-report-as-of-2024-05-03.md

 Over the past few weeks, the **site reliability engineering** (SRE) team continued working on Cardano environment improvements and general maintenance.

-Some of the improvements include the deployment of Cardano node v.8.9.2 to mainnet, pre-production, preview, and shelley-qa environments along with the deployment of Cardano node v.8.10.1-pre to SanchNet.
+Some of the improvements include the deployment of Cardano node v.8.9.2 to mainnet, pre-production, preview, and shelley-qa environments along with the deployment of Cardano node v.8.10.1-pre to SanchoNet.
 They have also rewritten the `ouroboros-network-ops` machine cluster using the cardano-parts stack, upgrading from the previous `nixops/terraform/niv` stack.

 The **consensus** team [reworked the argument](https://github.com/IntersectMBO/ouroboros-consensus/pull/1059) for the different databases used in consensus to prepare for UTXO-HD.
 They also reviewed the first draft of the Peras innovation report and [continued working on the VRF restriction](https://github.com/IntersectMBO/ouroboros-consensus/pull/1047) based on slot distance.
 Additionally, the team supported the networking team in reviewing their [work on querying big ledger peers](https://github.com/IntersectMBO/ouroboros-consensus/pull/1067), continued working on open-sourcing `fs-api` and `fs-sim`, and performed minor refactorings in the codebase (commits: [1](https://github.com/IntersectMBO/ouroboros-consensus/pull/1073), [2](https://github.com/IntersectMBO/ouroboros-consensus/pull/1070)).